zayamatias/sscraper/README.md

 ## Get new medias

 Since we're storing a local DB, is it wise from time to time to check for latest media additions.
 The --getnewmedia switch will scan from this page (https://screenscraper.fr/updatemedias.php) the new medias added and get the game information.
 As parameter pass the last page you want to have scanned (as a number)

+## Get new info

+Work exactly as the get new media option, it will just check for the pages where new information added to the games is displayed.